 You will learn key industry standards and important mechanical design software plus get hands–on training strengthened by our internship program.

 - Our curriculum is a balance between hands-on education and theory providing you with the skills employers demand.

-- PTI teaches not just skills but the ability to know the impact of what you are drafting or designing
+- PTI teaches you not only the CAD software skills but also the fundamental knowledge of what you are drafting or designing.

 - At PTI's CAD program you will learn many important software applications that employers are looking for.
 You will learn drafting software such as AutoCAD and MicroStation as well as the leading design software most used in industry.

-- We teach Mechanical design software such as Creo, SolidWorks, Inventor and Revit Structure.
+- We teach Mechanical design software such as Creo, SolidWorks, Inventor, Revit Structure and Plant 3D.